mattwilson1024/mocklify/README.md

 - gives everyone in Gryffindor 1000 points
 - removes all points from everyone in Slytherin
 - gives Harry 9000 points and sets him as an admin

-The `where` scope takes two parameters:
-1. A `scope limiter` function which specifies whether or not each item should be affected by the transformations
-2. A `chain of transformation operators` to be applied to those items that meet the limiter's condition

-This unlocks a lot of power.
-For inspriation, here are some examples of how we might use scopes and operators for a list of users:
-- "Promote all users in a particular group to be admins"
-- "Omit the `lastName` property for a random subset of users"
-- "Set `isOnline` to true for the first 10 users, and false for the rest"

 # Contributors ✨